vxcontrol/rancher-catalog/templates/cloudflare/0/README.md

 * Skip Traffic Policy records when traversing zone
 * Fixed an issue where modifying an environment name was not being updated
-* Added CNAME records for linked Service to some Load Balancer Service
+* Added CNAME records for linked Service to some Load Balancer Service (if using root domain name)

 ##### v0.6.0